Bishōjo Senshi Sailor Moon: Another Story: Gameplay

 Bishōjo Senshi Sailor Moon: Another Story is a role-playing game (RPG) that takes place from a top-down perspective similar to other games in the genre such as Chrono Trigger, where the player controls the protagonist and her companions in the game's two-dimensional fictional world that consists of various locations.
 Areas are depicted as realistic scaled-down maps, in which players can converse with locals to procure items and services, solve puzzles and challenges, or encounter enemies.
 Enemies ambush the party with random encounters on a field map and initiates a battle that occurs directly on a separate battle screen.

 The player and enemies can use physical or magical attacks to wound their respective targets during battle encounters, and the player may also use items to heal or protect themselves.
 Each character and enemy has a certain number of hit points, which can be reduced with successful attacks that decreases their hit points, although it can be restored during the next turn.
 During battle, compatible Sailor Guardians (2 or 3) can use "Link Techniques", which are unique team up attacks with various effects.
 All ten Sailor Guardians are playable, though only five members of each Guardian team can join the player's party at one time.
 On certain occasions, the plot dictates which Guardians are playable but the player may choose to build their party, however certain characters are still required to be in the party during certain story points.

 After reaching the last area, two possible outcomes can occur during the final boss sequence depending on the actions taken by the player; If the player manages to defeat the final boss, the good ending is achieved but if the player loses against the boss, Chibiusa and the remaining Guardians will fight a slightly easier form of it and the player will automatically receive the bad ending instead.
 Through the journey, the player can also collect puzzle pieces which make an image of the Guardians and Tuxedo Mask.
 If the puzzle is completed, there is a reward at the end of the game.

 Plot

 In Another Story, a sorceress named Apsu arrives from the 30th century.
-She has formed a group of girls from Crystal Tokyo known as the "Opposito Guardians" and ordered them to alter the past in order to change the future to her liking, with the ultimate goal of attaining the Silver Crystal.
+She has formed a group of girls from Crystal Tokyo known as the "Oppositio Guardians" and ordered them to alter the past in order to change the future to her liking, with the ultimate goal of attaining the Silver Crystal.
 Apsu and her followers succeed in changing the fates of the defeated villains from the first three-story arcs, bringing deceased villains back to life and turning reformed and healed individuals back to the darkness.
 With the advice of the ghosts of the Four Kings of Heaven, the Guardians set out to regain the Barazuishō (Rose Crystal), Tuxedo Mask's stone (which replaces the Golden Crystal in the game) in order to change Sailor Moon's destiny back and to save Crystal Tokyo.